TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.29.md

 ---

-Say not, I will do so to him as he hath done to me; I will render to the man according to his work.
+Don't say, "I will do to him as he has done to me; I will render to the man according to his work."